pstereoluna/5100-financial-sentiment-project/PRESENTATION_PLAN.md

 **Slide 4 (Results Overview) - ~50 seconds**
 - "Thank you, [Person A].
 Let me present our results."
-- "Our model achieved an accuracy of approximately 78% and a macro F1-score of 0.66 on a test set of about 1,900 samples."
+- "Our model achieved an accuracy of approximately 80% and a macro F1-score of 0.74 on an independent validation set of 2,383 samples."
 - "Looking at per-class performance, the neutral class is the dominant class at approximately 65% of the dataset."
 - "The positive class represents about 20% of the data, and the negative class is the minority at about 15%."
-- "The key finding here is that minority classes (positive and negative) are more challenging to classify due to class imbalance."
+- "The key finding here is that minority classes, especially the negative class, are more challenging to classify due to class imbalance."

 **Slide 5 (Confusion Matrix Insights) - ~40 seconds**
 - "The confusion matrix reveals several important patterns."